-The indicator light will remain ON until the malfunction has been corrected.
+The warning lamp will remain ON until the malfunction has been corrected.
+Vehicle can be driven to end of shift.
+Call for service.

-A diagnostic code will be stored in the memory and the indicator can be used to identify the problem.
-Refer to the "Technical Information" chapter under "DDEC V Diagnostic Codes".
+A diagnostic code will be stored in the memory and the lamp can be used to identify the problem.
+Refer to Appendix D under "DDEC VI Diagnostic Codes".

-STOP Engine
+stop Engine